tomwhartung/artsyvisions.com/README.md

 - [ ] Update JooMooWebSites.com
   - [ ] Use MDL and Flask
   - [ ] Spend some time re-reading Daniel Pink's book, To Sell Is Human
+- [ ] Revisit Google Analytics and set up event tracking
+  - [ ] Add events for ArtsyVisions.com, if deemed necessary
+  - [ ] Add events for conversions on Groja.com, as necessary
+  - [ ] Review existing event tracking and add additional event tracking for SeeOurMinds.com, as necessary
+  - [ ] Add events for TomHartung.com, if deemed necessary

 ### 11.6.
 Ongoing